NiallBunting/niallbunting.github.io/_posts/2020-03-27-are-frequent-releases-a-good-idea.markdown

 Many teams have an ideal where their version of 'done' for an item of work is having it in production.
 This has the secondary effect of teams wanting to release more frequently, ether every static amount of time or per number of items of work.

 I've been in many meetings where the team is in agreement that this is something they would like to pursue.
-This posts aims to provide is a model to evaluate that goal against and the areas to focus on to help you achieve this goal.
+This posts aims to provide is a model to evaluate if that goal is suitable or if batch releasing should be preferred.

 ## Accounting Model